mpalpha/static-html-snapshot/static-html-snapshot/README.md

 # static-snapshot

-Create a static HTML snapshot of your WordPress site.
+Create a static snapshot of your WordPress site.

+## Composer

+- Run `composer install` and that should be it.